- Resources and references

 Sampling from the lateral saphenous vein is a relatively quick method of obtaining blood samples from all strains of rat.
 It does not require the rats to be warmed.

-Slides and videos of restraint, shaving and sampling for this technique with mice are available on the websites of the Norwegian Reference Centre for Laboratory Animal Science and Alternatives and the University of Bergen.
+Slides and videos of restraint, shaving and sampling for this technique with mice are available on the websites of the Norwegian Reference Centre for Laboratory Animal Science and Alternatives.

 Blood is collected from the lateral saphenous vein which runs dorsally and then laterally over the tarsal joint.
-The site is shaved either with a scalpel blade, using a gentle stroking motion in the direction of the hairs and holding the blade almost parallel to the skin to avoid cutting it, or with electric clippers.
+To improve visualisation of the vein the sample site can be shaved with electric clippers.
 Shaving need only be repeated as the hair grows again.

 The rat should be restrained either manually or using a restraint tube.
 This can cause stress and therefore the duration of restraint should be minimised.
 Where a restraint tube is used, it should be appropriate to the size of the rat.
 All forms of restraining equipment should be frequently washed to prevent pheromonally-induced stress or cross-infection.

 To collect blood, the hind leg should be immobilised in the extended position by applying gentle downward pressure immediately above the knee joint.
-This stretches the skin over the ankle, making it easier to shave, and immobilising the saphenous vein.
+This stretches the skin over the ankle, making it easier to clip and immobilise the saphenous vein.
+Please note that hair removal by shaving with a scalpel blade is no longer recommended as it removes the epidermal layers of the skin.
 An aseptic technique should be used.
-Anaesthesia is not necessary but may be used on welfare grounds for animals that are difficult to handle.
+Anaesthesia is not necessary but may be used on welfare grounds for animals that are difficult to hold.
 Where sedatives contain peripheral vasodilators, doses should be low to avoid prolonged bleeding from the puncture site.
-A local anaesthetic cream (e.g. EMLA cream) can be applied to the site 30 minutes prior to blood sampling.
 The number of attempts to take a blood sample should be minimised (no more than three needle sticks in any one attempt).
 Blood is collected by capillary action into a haematocrit tube or passively into a tube.

 Blood flow can be stopped by gentle finger pressure over the puncture site, or simple relaxation of operator's grip on the animal's leg.
 Animals should not be returned to their cage before the blood flow has stopped.